mathematicalthinking/vmt/README.md

 1. When we click on a room we load up the events and then we click enter room we take the last event and set the ggbBase64 with said event.
-If new events happen between time of clicking on room and clicking on enter room we fall out of synch, perhaps it would be best to join room immediately and just hide the geogebra workspace?
+If new events happen between time of clicking on room and clicking on enter room we fall out of synch, perhaps it would be best to join room immediately and just hide the geogebra workspace?  -- I think the best solution is to

+1. __VERY WEIRD AND PROBLEMATIC__ --> the geogebra addListener only fires the first time you go into room

 ## Ideas for further Development
 ### General/Optimization